 In this section, we will be examining several roles of the canvassing campaign members and their respective aims and responsibilities.

-Campaign owner is the person who runs the political campaign.
+The campaign owner is the person who runs the political campaign.
 Since campaigns are a very important part of today’s political elections, both first-time candidates as well as experienced and seasoned politicians can play the role of a campaign owner.

-- Firstly, if there is no rival registered to run against the candidate in the current campaign and there is no write in campaign on its way, a campaign owner may skip canvassing.
+- Firstly, if there is no rival registered to run against the candidate in the current campaign and there is no write-in campaign on its way, a campaign owner may skip canvassing.
 However, this decision is perhaps the worst one the campaign owner can make regarding an ongoing campaign.

 - Thirdly, a first-time candidate may not understand what door-to-door canvassing is and how to arrange it.
-Moreover, candidates with no connections in political sphere may not have anyone experienced to explain them the role of canvassing in a campaign.
+Moreover, candidates with no connections in the political sphere may not have any experience to explain to them the role of canvassing in a campaign.
 Often, new entry campaign candidates only have their vision of justice, but do not have knowledge or vision of the elements of a political campaign.
 Such candidates are most likely from the younger generation, and they rely on social media to run their canvassing campaigns.
 However, compared to door-to-door canvassing, social media canvassing campaigns do not produce a comparable result.
 The public still prefers it old-fashioned way.

 There are more reasons that can be placed under this category, but regardless of the situation, the decision to forego a canvassing campaign is a bad idea.
-No matter what the campaign owner reasons may be, avoiding a door-to-door campaign means not receiving alternative and often positive side effects of this initiative.
-As an example, a professional campaign owner who decided to forego canvassing in his ongoing campaign decides to instead being his grandson into the campaign and teach him the basics of door-to-door canvassing.
+No matter what the campaign owner's reasons may be, avoiding a door-to-door campaign means not receiving alternative and often positive side effects of this initiative.
+As an example, a professional campaign owner who decided to forego canvassing in his ongoing campaign decides to instead bring his grandson into the campaign and teach him the basics of door-to-door canvassing.
 Alternatively, he can place this responsibility on a long-term staffer who wants to shine and propel for the next political campaign.
-Moreover, in case of ongoing partisan election, door-to-door canvassing can add a nice touch of scoring one for the team.
+Moreover, in case of ongoing partisan elections, door-to-door canvassing can add a nice touch of scoring one for the team.

-In case of “mule” candidates with a goal to divert the votes from other candidates, a canvassing campaign can change his or her perspective on the rival candidates.
+In the case of “mule” candidates with a goal to divert votes from other candidates, a canvassing campaign can change his or her perspective on the rival candidates.
 For example, if a “mule” candidate knocks on 20 doors of average people, he or she might learn how those average people feel about a certain candidate.
-Consequently, a “mule” candidate might abandon the race or relocate his or her efforts onto a different candidate.
+Consequently, a “mule” candidate might abandon the race or relocate his or her efforts to a different candidate.